viralharia/profile-repo-netlify-cms/src/pages/blog/2019-09-24-typescript-with-node-and-express.md

     "express": "^4.16.4"
   }
 ```
+This will give our terminal access to the TypeScript compiler, simply with using the `tsc` command.

 ## About the Typescript node package
 Node.js is an engine that runs Javascript and not Typescript.
 The node Typescript package allows you to transpile your `.ts` files to `.js` scripts.
 Babel can also be used to transpile Typescript, however the market standard is to use the official Microsoft package.